Ruth Wilkinson: Development

+Characterisation and relationship with Philip Martin

-Ruth was a Physiotherapist who arrives in Ramsay Street to care for Helen Daniels (Anne Haddy).
-Ruth was a single mother to Lance (Andrew Bibby) and Anne (Brooke Satchwell) and the Illawarra Mercury said Piper's role allowed her to "portray the non-traditional family unit in a positive light."
-When asked in what ways she was similar to her character, Piper told The Sydney Morning Herald, "We share the same legs and the same quick temper."
-Ruth gets on well with Helen, but not with her grandson-in-law, Philip (Ian Rawlings).
-However, when her ex-husband, Bill Hails (Ian Stanley Pearce), appeared, Philip becomes a "useful ally."
-Phil becomes nervous about asking Ruth out and he is "egged on" by Helen who plays matchmaker.
+Ruth is introduced as Helen Daniels' (Anne Haddy) new physiotherapist and a love interest for Philip Martin (Ian Rawlings).
+She is a single mother to Lance Wilkinson (Andrew Bibby) and Anne Wilkinson (Brooke Satchwell).
+A reporter for the Illawarra Mercury said Piper's role allowed her to "portray the non-traditional family unit in a positive light."
+When asked in what ways she was similar to her character, Piper told Penny Harrison of The Sydney Morning Herald: "We share the same legs and the same quick temper."

+Ruth gets on well with Helen, but not with her grandson-in-law, Philip.
+However, when her ex-husband, Bill Hails (Ian Stanley Pearce), turns up, Philip becomes a "useful ally."
+Philip becomes nervous about asking Ruth out and he is "egged on" by Helen who plays matchmaker.
 The Daily Record said "the makers of Neighbours can stretch out this relationship for several episodes before we have a clear idea if it's actually going anywhere."
 Lance later catches Ruth and Philip sharing a secret kiss and they begin a relationship.
 The BBC said Ruth and Philip's relationship was "no picnic" and their children took time getting used to it.
-Philip's youngest daughter, Hannah (Rebecca Ritters), resents Ruth until they have a heart to heart talk.
+Philip's youngest daughter, Hannah Martin (Rebecca Ritters), resents Ruth until they have a heart to heart talk.

-Ruth and Philip also had to cope with her long lost son, Ben (Brett Cousins) and his father, Geoff (Andrew McKaige), arriving in town.
-Piper told the Illawarra Mercury that she would never forget the moment producers told her that she was going to have a 21-year-old son and that her character had been pregnant at 16, which she had kept hidden.
-Ben comes to Ramsay Street to meet Ruth and Piper said it was "the first time we ever saw Ruth's character as anything but a bright and sunny person."
-Piper also revealed that uncovering new things about her character led to "really meaty scenes."
+Ruth and Philip also have to cope with her long lost son, Ben Atkins (Brett Cousins) and his father, Geoff Burke (Andrew McKaige), arriving in town.
+Piper told a reporter for the Illawarra Mercury that she would never forget the moment producers told her that she was going to have a 21-year-old son and that her character had been pregnant at 16, which she had kept hidden.
+Ben comes to Ramsay Street to meet Ruth, and Piper said it was "the first time we ever saw Ruth's character as anything but a bright and sunny person."
+Piper found that uncovering new things about her character led to "really meaty scenes."
 Ben's arrival won an AFI Award and Piper said the episode was "beautifully written" and she and Cousins were allowed to feed the characters and not just the plot.
 Ben is later involved in a major car accident and he is left in a coma, which is a testing time for Ruth.
-Ben goes on to recover.